 Selena Reyes-Hernandez, 37

 Selena Reyes-Hernandez, a 37-year-old trans woman, was fatally shot in the early morning hours of May 31 by an 18-year-old student called Orlando Perez.
 Orlando and Selena went on a date and when they returned to Selena’s home, he found out that she was trans and left.
 Surveillance footage shows Orlando returning ten minutes later with a handgun and a face covering.
 During his court appearance, Orlando lowered his face mask, smiled several times and attempted to give a statement, although he was stopped by his assistant public defender.
-After the hearing, the judge ordered Orlando to be held without bail, and he is due back in court on 6 July.
+After the hearing, the judge ordered Orlando to be held without bail.

 Brian “Egypt” Powers, 43